CLIMAAX/crabook/crabook/notebooks/workflows_how_to.md

 Running workflows on your own local computer allows for full customization and most freedoms in use.
 However it also requires some expertise to set up the environment and obtain the workflows, as well as local computing and storage resources to run the workflows.

+Our [step-by-step instructions](#steps-by-example) take you through the setup of a Python/Jupyter environment on your computer.
 :::::